North Carolina

 (c) If two of the references do not recommend approval, the Board shall request more detailed input from all references to use in evaluating the applicant.

-Fees sent to the Board for any segment of the registration process may be in the form of money orders, bank drafts, or checks payable to the Secretary, Board of Registration for Foresters.
-The fee for registration is fifty dollars ($50.00) which shall be submitted by the applicant at the time of application.
-An approved applicant shall submit an additional fee of forty dollars ($ 40.00) to receive a certificate of registration.
-Annual renewal fee is thirty dollars ($40.00).
+Fees sent to the Board for any segment of the registration process shall be payable to the Secretary, Board of Registration for Foresters.
+The application fee for registration is fifty dollars ($50.00), which shall be submitted by the applicant at the time of application.
+An approved applicant shall submit an additional fee of forty dollars ($40.00) to receive a certificate of registration.
+Annual renewal fee is forty dollars ($40.00).
+The Board shall waive renewal fees for Registered Foresters for hardship circumstances, such as military deployment, extended illness, or other similar circumstances, upon written petition by the Registered Forester or Registered Forester's agent for this exemption.

 Any application for registration which is not complete within 12 months of the date of application shall be declared null and void and the application fee retained.

-The Board shall notify by mail all foresters registered by the Board for the previous year when they become 30 days in arrears in payment of renewal fees for the ensuring year.
-The notifications will remind the delinquents of the required penalty fees.
+The Board shall notify by mail or email all foresters registered by the Board for the previous year when they become 30 days in arrears in payment of renewal fees for the ensuing year.
+The notifications shall remind the delinquents of the required penalty fees.

-(a) Registration issued to successful applications will be given consecutive individual numbers.
+(a) Registrations issued to successful applicants will be given consecutive individual numbers.
 Once issued to a registrant, a number will not be assigned again.

 (b) A revoked, expired or invalid registration shall not be displayed in any public office or place of business by any registrant in connection with the practice of forestry.